CageEye/archive-sealab-international-website/src/pages/index.md

     Our Research Laboratories are constantly developing and testing new technological solutions.
 SEALAB’s DNA is very strong when we talk about creativity and different ways of thinking.
 We need more Rockstars on the team.
 If you have X-factor and what is needed – launch your career at SEALAB.
   subheading: X-factor
-quoteSection:
-  button:
-    path: /about/innovation-cause-we-can/
-    text: Innovation ‘cause we can
-  content: >-
-    **The little things in life matter.
-If you can’t do the little things right, you’ll never be able to do the big things right.**

-    <p id="author">- Oscar Markovic and Milan Markovic, Founders at Work</p>
-quotes:
-  - authorImage: ""
-    authorName: ""
-    authorPosition: ""
-    quoteText: We would really recommend SEALAB if you are in need - because electronics for these environments is hard to find.
-  - authorImage: ""
-    authorName: ""
-    authorPosition: ""
-    quoteText: The Apple approach for harsh environments
 ---